maana-io/q-tutorials/claroil/well-opportunity-c-sharp/application/logic/README.md

 ## Building and running this template
+ENVIRONMENT VARIABLES NEED TO BE SET TO YOUR NEEDS IN DOCKERFILE AND ENV (System).

 Use either the below Docker or .NET build instructions, then open the GraphQL playgroun exposed by the application in "http://localhost:5000".

 -IN .NET (CLI):